 Anthony Joshua record: Who has AJ lost to?

-All you need to know about the heavyweight title rematch in Saudi Arabia
+All you need to know ahead of the heavyweight’s return to the ring

-Anthony Joshua returns this weekend, fighting Jermaine Franklin in a main-event clash in London.
+Anthony Joshua aims to bounce back when he returns to the ring tonight, fighting Jermaine Franklin in a main-event clash in London.

 Joshua, 33, is bidding to put back-to-back defeats by Oleksandr Usyk behind him, with a win essential for the Briton if he is to get back to world-champion status in the future.